March is National Ladder Safety Month

 ALI believes ladder accidents are preventable.
 But without better safety planning, training and continuous innovation in product design, we will continue to see far too many fatalities.

-National Ladder Safety Month goals include:
+2026 National Ladder Safety Month

-- Decrease ladder-related injuries and fatalities
+- Decrease injuries and fatalities caused by ladder misuse

 Have you tried the NIOSH ladder safety app that includes straight and step ladders?

-National Ladder Safety Month 2025 themes:
+National Ladder Safety Month 2026 themes:

 Key elements of ladder safety:

-Ladder and Scaffold Tags
+Shop Ladder and Scaffold Tags:

 What is a ladder weight rating?